sidk/sidk.github.io/_posts/2020-04-02-review-stop-using-jwt-for-sessions.md

 For the skeptical amongst you, you've probably wondered why JWTs are always promoted without a clear discussion of the tradeoffs, and what their actual downsides are.

 > I don't see the appeal of JWT.
-Cookie and session based authentication are just so much easier to manage
+Cookie and session based authentication are just so much easier to manage.

 > JWTs are always used/recommended/taught but I never see the tradeoffs mentioned.
 Just one day the community said "this is better".
 Occasionally you'll see it mentioned that they are stateless and don't need a cache or database lookup. the implications of that, however, are never brought up.